ngbinh/weave/README.md

 What is Weave ?
 ===============

-Weave is a simple set of interfaces that allow you to manage the resources, nodes and jobs in distributed applications through an abstraction layer built on YARN.
-Weave allows you to use YARN’s capabilities with a programming model that is similar to running Java threads.
+Weave is a simple set of libraries that allows you to easily manage distributed applications through an abstraction layer built on Apache Hadoop YARN.
+Weave allows you to use YARN’s distributed capabilities with a programming model that is similar to running threads.

 Why do I need Weave ?
 =====================